 Harvard University, “Rethinking financial inclusion”, Evidence for Policy Design (EPoD) Program.
 Retrieved June 2018.

-Anecdotally, a popular misconception appears to be that since Australia is relatively prosperous nation, financial exclusion does not exist in this country.
+Anecdotally, a popular misconception appears to be that since Australia is a relatively prosperous nation, financial exclusion does not exist in this country.

 The reality is different.

 According to statistics published by Australia's Centre for Social Impact, one in five Australian adults is considered “financially excluded” – i.e. “unable to access safe, affordable, and appropriate financial products/services when they need them”.

 According to the US-based Consultative Group to Assist the Poor (CGAP), financial inclusion is defined as: